 Urinary tract disorders:

+- Stones or crystals: Prescription diet to alter the pH of the urine or dissolve stones.
 Surgical removal of stones may be necessary in some cases.